How to install an MCP server

 - After install the dialog probes the server, populates its tool

-list in the Installed tab, and the server is now visible
+list in the Installed tab, and you can reference it from

 From the CLI